MEXICAN FLAG SALUTE & PLEDGE OF

 socialist utopian novels, Looking Backward (1888) and Equality (1897).

-socialist monopoly (excuse the redundancy).
-The book openly portrays
+one giant socialist monopoly (excuse the redundancy).
+The book openly

-men treated as military draftees, from the age of twenty-one until
+portrays men treated as military draftees, from the age of twenty-one

-the age of forty-five, in the U.S.’s industrial army.
-Before the
+until the age of forty-five, in the U.S.’s industrial army.
+Before

-the socialist system.
-Bellamy’s glorification of the military includes
+socialist system.
+Bellamy’s glorification of the military includes government

-government assignment of all jobs.
-Everyone is issued ration cards
+assignment of all jobs.
+Everyone is issued ration cards which are

-which are used to draw goods from government storehouses.
-Everyone is
+used to draw goods from government storehouses.
+Everyone is forced to

-just as it was in the military socialist complex of the socialist trio
+utopia just as it was in the military socialist complex of the socialist

-was popular among the elite in pre-revolutionary Russia, and was even
+It was popular among the elite in pre-revolutionary Russia, and was

-read by Lenin's wife.
-John Dewey and the historian Charles Beard intended
+even read by Lenin's wife.
+John Dewey and the historian Charles Beard

-to praise the book by stating that it was matched in influence only by
+intended to praise the book by stating that it was matched in influence

 "Some people say that

-Pledge should be recited only in German, Russian,
+the Pledge should be recited only in German,

 In 2009 a bill was proposed in Congress that would forbid federal funds

-language other than English.
-It is interesting to note that Francis Bellamy,
+any language other than English.
+It is interesting to note that Francis

-author of the "Pledge of Allegiance" wanted his pledge to spread globally
+Bellamy, author of the "Pledge of Allegiance" wanted his pledge to spread

-and that is why Bellamy's original pledge did not reference the "flag of
+globally and that is why Bellamy's original pledge did not reference the

-the United States of America."
-Bellamy wrote his pledge so that it could
+"flag of the United States of America."
+Bellamy wrote his pledge so that

 Bellamy also organized a World Youth Congress in 1892. http://rexcurry.net/francis-bellamy-daily-gleaner-kingston-jamaica.jpg